As eventful as 2020 was, it seemed quiet for blockchain. But don’t let that fool you.

-As eventful a year as 2020 was, it certainly seemed quiet for blockchain.
-Yet the technology is still being explored and pushed forward to fit new use cases.
-It continues to mature — and continues to attract more growth and investment.
-Big names from Facebook to Mastercard have created entire divisions devoted to blockchain.
+Blockchain is still being explored and pushed forward to fit new use cases.
+It’s quietly maturing — and attracting significant growth and investment.
+Big-name companies from Facebook to Mastercard are dedicating entire divisions to blockchain.

-Some of the best blockchain use cases actually come within the insurance industry, which is primed to take advantage of blockchain benefits.
-In fact, the below three benefits are already showing great promise:
+Some of the best blockchain use cases come from within the insurance industry, which is primed to take advantage of blockchain benefits.
+In fact, three insurance use cases for blockchain are already showing great promise:

-Blockchain’s first major benefit is its trustworthiness.
-Its ability to have consensus algorithms built into it enables provenance, auditability and immutability.
-This makes it easier to build smart contracts on blockchain, which could hugely benefit the insurance industry.
+Blockchain is trustworthy.
+Consensus algorithms can be built in, which enables provenance, auditability and immutability.
+The ability to build smart contracts on blockchain could hugely benefit the insurance industry.

-Hosted on blockchain, smart contracts have the terms of an agreement between two parties written into lines of code, which allows the contract to self-execute upon meeting the agreements of the contract.
-Because blockchain is an immutable ledger, smart contracts enable timely, transparent and trustworthy transactions.
+When smart contracts are hosted on blockchain, the terms of an agreement between two parties are written into lines of code.
+That allows the contract to self-execute once agreements are met.
+Because blockchain is an immutable ledger, smart contracts enabled with blockchain are timely, transparent and trustworthy transactions.

-Blockchain can also provide an entire proof-of-insurance ledger, meaning your company will no longer have to rely on one-off state databases.
-An industry-wide shared claims ledger available for inspection, with no per-transaction charge, can also help reduce fraud.
-Plus, with regulators able to monitor all insurance variables on the ledger in real time, auditing will become much smoother and less burdensome because of blockchain.
+Blockchain can also provide an entire proof-of-insurance ledger, meaning your company won’t have to rely on one-off state databases.
+The sector could adopt an industry-wide shared claims ledger and make it available for inspection, with no per-transaction charge, to reduce fraud on a wider scale.
+Regulators would be able to monitor all insurance variables on the ledger in real time.
+Auditing would also become much smoother and less burdensome with blockchain.

 2. Blockchain enables more automation

-Because it stores the immutable terms of the contract, a smart contract can facilitate and enforce the contract and its performance.
-The entire insurance claims process can be streamlined because blockchain executes on the terms of the smart contract — and it does so automatically, making automation a big benefit of blockchain.
+Blockchain stores the immutable terms of a contract and can execute on those terms automatically.
 For example, with blockchain, impacted assets and insureds are immediately confirmed at First Notice of Loss.

-The payment piece of insurance can also become streamlined and more trackable.
-When you have payment information within the blockchain database, this can expedite multiple payments being made to different parties as per the smart contract and determination of liability.
+Payments become streamlined and more trackable with blockchain, too.
+When payment information is in a blockchain database, insurance companies can expedite multiple payments to different parties, per the smart contract and determination of liability.

-Overall, blockchain can save insurance companies a lot of time, effort and money by lowering administrative costs.
+Overall, blockchain can lower the administrative costs associated with policies and save insurance companies a lot of time, effort and money.

 3. Blockchain can help collect and store more useful data more securely

-For example, if an insured wears a fitness watch and agrees to share data — metrics such as heartrate, oxygen levels and sleep times — you could offer them a lower premium on their healthcare insurance.
-Data collected by IoT is stored on the blockchain and then read by AI, helping your company make better decisions on insurance premiums.
+Data collected by IoT can be stored on blockchain and then read by AI to help your company make better decisions about insurance premiums.
+For example, if an insured person wears a fitness watch and agrees to share data — such as their heartrate, oxygen levels and sleep times — they could qualify for a lower premium on their healthcare insurance.

-The same thing can happen with vehicles.
-IoT devices monitoring a vehicle can qualify insureds for safe-driver discounts and give your insurance company more data on driver habits and vehicle performance to work with.
+The same concept applies to vehicles.
+IoT devices can monitor vehicles in exchange for safe-driver discounts.
+IoT also gives insurance companies more data on driver habits and vehicle performance to work with.

 Is your insurance company ready for blockchain?

-It only takes a couple of innovative players to move the needle on adoption of new technologies.
-Cryptocurrency is already a household name and has been for a while.
-Banks are starting to provide custodian services for cryptocurrency.
+A few innovative players can move the needle on new technologies.
+Cryptocurrency, which relies on blockchain technology, is already a household name.
+Financial institutions are starting to provide custodian services for cryptocurrency.
 Soon, insurance companies will begin accepting payments in cryptocurrency.
-Wider adoption of blockchain outside cryptocurrency will follow.
+Wider adoption of blockchain will follow.

-Insurance companies are already coming together in groups to develop blockchain solutions and make them scalable across the industry.
+Some insurance companies are collaborating on blockchain solutions so they can make them scalable across the industry.

 If your company is looking into blockchain solutions, Wipfli can help.
-Our team is experienced in not only providing awareness and education services but also building proofs of concept around specific ideas.
+Our experienced team can build proofs of concept around specific use cases and ideas.
 Blockchain is not a one-solution-fits-all technology and should be tailored to your company’s needs.
-By providing boardroom blockchain education, we can first help your executives understand what is possible for your company to achieve with blockchain and how to get started.
+We can help your team understand what’s possible for your business — and where you can get the most benefits from the technology.
+Let’s get started.
 Contact us to learn more.